-3. Antisocial nehaviour
+3. Antisocial behaviour (ASB)

-- ASB is also the responsibility of tenants - Unfair to landlord as tenants sometimes are to blame - Not always landlords responsibility bad tenants/ hold tenants to account - Landlords also felt that they weren't solely to be blamed for rises in ASB, stating they can only regulate behaviour within their property. - One landlord asked what support the council would be providing private landlords to help combat ASB issues within the local area. - Safeagent have concerns about the assumed link between the amount of PRS accommodation in the neighbourhood and the incidence of ASB.
+- Landlords also felt that they weren't solely to be blamed for rises in ASB, stating they can only regulate behaviour within their property.
+One landlord asked what support the council would be providing private landlords to help combat ASB issues within the local area. - Not always landlords' responsibility / bad tenants / hold tenants to account. - SafeAgent have concerns about the assumed link between the amount of PRS accommodation in the neighbourhood and the incidence of ASB.
 They state there may be some correlation between incidences of ASB and the prevalence of PRS accommodation on the area.
-However, correlation does not imply causation.
-An anonymous response also questions this.
+However, correlation does not imply causation. - Licensing will not solve issues (such as ASB, flytipping, cleaning). - Unfair to landlord as tenants sometimes are to blame.

-The council accepts that landlords are not fully able to regulate tenant's behaviour but does expect landlords to ensure their tenants are made aware of their responsibilities and to co-operate with the council's ASB team and the police - you can find more information here: Tackling antisocial behaviour (ASB) together.
+We accept that landlords are not fully able to regulate tenant's behaviour but do expect landlords to ensure their tenants are made aware of their responsibilities and to cooperate with our ASB team and the police.
+Find more information here: tackling ASB together.

 Most tenancy agreements should have a clause about tenants' behaviour within and around the dwelling.

-You can find a model tenancy agreement here UK Gov
+You can find a model tenancy agreement on GOV.UK.

-Landlords will be expected to advise their tenants of refuse collection days etc which you can find here: Waste Management - Bins and Recycling
+Landlords will be expected to advise their tenants of refuse collection days and related information, which you can find here: waste management - bins and recycling

-The council hopes that the scheme will contribute to a reduction in the incidences of anti-social behaviour.
+We hope that the scheme will contribute to a reduction in the incidences of ASB.